Monetary reforms

 Denarius 1 1/168 1,64g

-Two new typologies of coins were coined: the follis in silvered bronze
+Two new coins were coined: the follis in silvered bronze

 follis follis

-and the silvery one as substitution of the antoniniano.
+and the argenteus in substitution of the antoninianus.

 argenteo argenteo

-The emperor Costantino looked for, to the beginnings of the III century, to reorganize the monetary system giving greater importance to the gold with a prestigious coin, the solid, that lasted in Rome up to the V century and you/he/she extended a lot him in the Byzantine east.
+At the beginnings of the III century, the emperor Costantine reorganized the monetary system to give greater importance to gold coins, like the solid that was used in Rome up to the V century with a huge diffusion in the Byzantine Empire.

 Triens 1/3